umbraco/UmbracoDocs/Reference/Events/Application-Startup.md

 ---

 # Application startup
 The `ApplicationEventHandler` approach for registering events has been removed in Umbraco 8.
-The new approach for registering custom code at the 'ApplicationStarting' and 'ApplicationStarted' events uses a combination of 'Composers' and 'Components', you can find a basic example below and more detailed ones on the [Composing](../../Implementation/Composing) page.
+The new approach for registering custom code at the `ApplicationStarting` and `ApplicationStarted` events uses a combination of 'Composers' and 'Components', you can find a basic example below and more detailed ones on the [Composing](../../Implementation/Composing) page.

 Core developer Stephan also has a series of blog posts about the changes:
 - [Composing Umbraco v8](https://www.zpqrtbnk.net/posts/composing-umbraco-v8/)